zhaohonglau/git-elearning-sddvops/README.md

 1) Clone exercise using your VM's Eclipse IDE
 2) Follow the instructions in each of the exercises
 3) You can use the gitruler.jar to check your progress
-4) Once you are completed the exercise (after checking the progress using the gitruler tool)
+4) Once you are completed the exercise, **screenshots the gitruler.jar result and submit it to your tutor**

 Exercises
 1) [Exercise 1](https://github.com/zhaohonglau/git-elearning-sddvops-exercise1)
 2) [Exercise 2](https://github.com/zhaohonglau/git-elearning-sddvops-exercise2)

-Screenshots the gitruler.jar result and submit it to your tutor